gauravbhand1611/oms-documentation/documents/retail-operations/brokering/routings.md

 * **Order priority:** Orders can be sorted by priority levels, such as high, medium, low allowing retailers to prioritize orders based on their urgency.
 * **Ship by**
 * **Ship after**
 * **Shipping method:** Sorting by shipping method enables the brokering engine to priortize orders based on the promised SLA.
 HotWax records the delivery days associated with each shipping method, Same-Day as 0, Next-Day as 1, Two-Day as 2, etc. For example, applying shipping method sorting for a Same-Day/Next-Day batch allows the brokering engine to pick same-day orders before next-day orders, ensuring inventory is allocated first to the most urgent orders.
-If you have created an order batch by a single shipping method, this sorting isn’t necessary.
-However, if you filter by two shipping methods, this sorting helps prioritize orders accordingly.
+Sorting orders by shipping method becomes unnecessary when all orders in the batch have the same shipping method.

 **<mark style="color:orange;">Choosing sorting options to define order priority:</mark>**